-A. New Hires: Employees newly hired to the County will serve a six (6) month probation.
+- A. New Hires: Employees newly hired to the County will serve a six (6) month probation.
 Probationary employees may be terminated at the discretion of the appointing authority at any time during the probationary period, which shall be final and binding.
-Regular employees are eligible for the standard benefits package including accrued leave.

-Article 19, Grievance Procedure, shall not apply to probationary employees concerning termination of employment and disciplinary actions.

-- B. Transfer or Promotion to Another Position: Regular full or part-time employees who are promoted, demoted (voluntary), or transferred to another position will serve a probation period of two (2) months (four (4) months when the promotion is from a Court Assistant I to a Court Assistant II) unless the employee promotes, demotes, or transfers to a position that has a collective bargaining agreement which requires a longer probationary period.
+Regular employees are eligible for the standard benefits package including accrued leave. - Article 19, Grievance Procedure, shall not apply to probationary employees concerning termination of employment and disciplinary actions. - B. Transfer or Promotion to Another Position: Regular full or part-time employees who are promoted, demoted (voluntary), or transferred to another position will serve a probation period of four (4) months unless the employee promotes, demotes, or transfers to a position that has a collective bargaining agreement which requires a longer probationary period.
 Employees who have not been terminated for cause have return rights to their former position unless a replacement has been hired.
-A Court Assistant II who promoted from Court Assistant I position, will have return rights for four (4) months, regardless of whether or not a replacement has been hired. - C. Recall: Employees recalled into a position formerly held will be on probation only if the previous probationary period had not expired.
+A Court Assistant II or Civil Clerk who promoted from Court Assistant I position, will have return rights for two (2) months, regardless of whether or not a replacement has been hired. - C. Recall: Employees recalled into a position formerly held will be on probation only if the previous probationary period had not expired.
 All other individuals recalled from the recall list will be on a six (6) month probation, consistent with Article 7.9.
 The employee is eligible for benefits and can use accrued vacation leave.
 The employee shall be removed from the recall list. - D. Extensions: Probationary periods may be extended, by mutual agreement between the Employer and the Union, whether new hire, promotional, recall or transfer.

-4.2 TYPES OF EMPLOYMENT
+4.2 Types of Employment

-- A. Regular Full-Time Employees: A regular full-time employee works forty (40) hours per week in a regularly budgeted, on-going position.
-Regular employees are eligible to receive the standard benefit package. - B. Regular Part-Time Employees: A regular part-time employee typically works a minimum of twenty (20) hours per week but no more than forty (40) hours per week in a regularly budgeted, on-going position.
-The standard benefits package is prorated to match the FTE percentage.
+A. Regular Full-Time Employees: A regular full-time employee works forty (40) hours per week in a regularly budgeted, on-going position.
+Regular employees are eligible to receive the standard benefit package.

-C. Project Employees: An individual may be hired into a project position that has a defined term of employment and is anticipated to require more than one thousand and thirty-nine (1,039) hours in a twelve (12) month period.
+- B. Regular Part-Time Employees: A regular part-time employee typically works a minimum of twenty (20) hours per week but no more than forty (40) hours per week in a regularly budgeted, on-going position.
+The standard benefits package is prorated to match the FTE percentage. - C. Regular With End Date: An individual may be hired into a regular with end date position that has a defined term of employment and is anticipated to require more than one thousand and thirty-nine (1,039) hours in a twelve (12) month period.
 This position is eligible for the standard benefits package, which may be prorated to match the FTE percentage.

-Any current employee who is considering accepting a project position will notify their current appointing authority prior to accepting the position.
+Any current employee who is considering accepting a regular with end date position will notify their current appointing authority prior to accepting the position.
 Upon notification of the employee's intent, the appointing authority will notify the employee in writing of any return rights to the current position and the duration of those rights.
 At a minimum, the appointing authority will afford the employee return rights within the first thirty (30) calendar days of the new assignment.
 The employee will provide a minimum of two (2) weeks' written notice to the current appointing authority prior to starting the new position.
-The Employer may use a temporary employee for up to six (6) continuous months, as defined in Article 4.2.D to backfill behind a regular employee who has accepted a project appointment.
+The Employer may use a temporary employee for up to six (6) continuous months, as defined in Article 4.2.D to backfill behind a regular employee who has accepted a regular with end date appointment.